MobileRobots/ros-arnl/README.md

 messages respectively, where _lasername_ is ARIA's identifier for the laser.
 For example, `lms2xx_1`, `lms1xx_1`, etc.

+### Bumper Data

+Bumper data is published via BumperState type messages on the `/rosarnl_node/bumper_state` topic.
+Messages contain two arrays of boolean flags indicating which bumper switches were recently pressed:

+  bool[] front_bumpers
+  bool[] rear_bumpers

+See robot documentation for locations of bumper switches.

+The BumperState message type is defined by the rosarnl package as `/rosarnl/BumperState` (BumperState.msg).

+### Battery Data

+Battey state information is published via BatteryStatus messages on the `/rosarnl_node/battery_status` topic.
+Messages contain two fields:

+  int8 charging_state
+  float32 charge_percent

+The value given for `charging_state` is one of:

+  CHARGING_UNKNOWN = -1
+  CHARGING_NOT = 0
+  CHARGING_BULK = 1
+  CHARGING_OVERCHARGE = 2
+  CHARGING_FLOAT = 3
+  CHARGING_BALANCE = 4

+This message type is defined by the rosarnl package as `rosarnl/BatteryStatus` (BatteryStatus.msg).

 ### Misc

  * `/rosarnl_node/arnl_server_mode` topic: String with the current server mode name